mukundan-chariar1/Machine-Learning-for-Squat-Analysis-and-Correction/README.md

 ## 2.3 Converting to Pose Data

+Direct Linear Transform (DLT) is a powerful technique in machine vision that enables 3D reconstruction and camera calibration.
+By utilizing a 2 camera setup, DLT can enhance these tasks and offer improved accuracy and depth perception.

+DLT works by establishing correspondences between 3D points in the real world and their corresponding 2D projections in the image plane.
+The DLT method is based on singular value decomposition (SVD).
+With a 2 camera setup, two cameras capture the same scene from different viewpoints, providing additional information for depth estimation.
+Since the DLT method gives us a system of two equations for onr camera view, we must use a pair of cameras (or more) to estimate the world co-ordinates.

+To convert videos into pose data, first we extract Landmarks frm the videos using MediaPipe.
+Then we use the camera parameters and DLT to estimate the world co-ordinates.
+The pose data is approximated to the real life proportions of the person in the video, compared to MediaPipes normalized data.

 To convert stereo recordings into pose data, run the command:
 ```
 python bodypose3d.py <file name here>